quanganh247-qa/Kubernetes-Course/README.md

 3. Creating NodePort Service ` k expose deployment <deployment-name>  --type=NodePort --port=3000`
 4. Accessing NodePort service ` minikube service <deployment-name> `
 5.   ` k expose deployment k8s-web-hello --type=LoadBalancer --port=3000 `
+6. If you want to roll out the new version withour any interuption of service -> use strategy type is `RollingUpdate`.
+The new pod will be replaced one by one and the old pod will be still running.